Do Pets Have a “Cold and Flu Season?”

 - Humidify the air — Have your pet in a steamy bathroom while you shower or use a humidifier (or vaporizer) in the room where your pet spends most of his time.
 Just as with people, steam can help clear up nasal passages by ensuring good hydration and function of the respiratory system.

-- Increase water intake — Help ensure your pet is well hydrated by adding canned food to her diet or adding a small amount of water to his food.
+- Increase water intake — Help ensure your pet is well hydrated by adding canned food to their diet or adding a small amount of water to his food.
 You can also flavor your pet’s drinking water with a splash of chicken broth or juice from water-packed tuna.

 - Keep noses and eyes clean — Use a warm, damp washcloth to gently clean your pet’s nose and around the eyes.

 - Help your pet’s appetite — Adding a small amount of canned food, warm water or warmed chicken broth to dry kibble can help encourage your pet to eat.
 You can also warm it gently in the microwave to help release aromas, which can be especially helpful in getting cats to eat.
-It may smell stinky to you, but it will help ensure your pet can smell the food, which is very important to her appetite.
+It may smell stinky to you, but it will help ensure your pet can smell the food, which is very important for their appetite.

 - Let your pet get plenty of rest — Offer plenty of clean, warm blankets for your pet to rest on.
 You’ll probably want to avoid long walks with your canine companion until his symptoms improve.
 And if possible, try to limit play time if your pooch is a very active dog.